Tags:

 { dependencies = { ... }; files = [ ... ]; formatVersion = 1; game = "minecraft"; name = "Cobblemon [Fabric]"; summary = "Official Cobblemon Modpack for Fabric 1.19.2"; versionId = "1.3.2"; }

-Awesome, now we have all we need in a nix
+Awesome, now we have all we need in a nix object, we just need to run through

-attribute values and fetch the corresponding files.
+the files attribute values and fetch the corresponding files.

 files = builtins.filter (file: !(file ? env) || file.env.server != "unsupported") modrinth_index.files;